rwilliams/jrubywiki/Improving-startup-time.md

 Enabling client mode
 --------------------

 All 32-bit versions of Hotspot ship with client mode.
-You can turn it on by passing -client to the "java" command, or through JRuby you can pass --client or -J-client.
+You can turn it on by passing `-client` to the `java` command, or through JRuby you can pass `--client` or `-J-client`.
 This is the most effective way to improve startup time.

 Client mode on OS X
 -------------------

-On OS X, where the Hotspot JVM is shipped in a "universal" 32/64-bit binary, you may also have to pass -d32 to the "java" command, or -J-d32 to JRuby, to force the JVM to start up in 32-bit mode.
+On OS X, where the Hotspot JVM is shipped in a "universal" 32/64-bit binary, you may also have to pass `-d32` to the `java` command, or `-J-d32` to JRuby, to force the JVM to start up in 32-bit mode.
 Without this flag, the JVM may start in 64-bit mode, which does not have a "client" mode.

 64-bit non-OS X systems
 -----------------------